Aliases for NR0B1 Gene

 GeneCards Summary for NR0B1 Gene

 NR0B1 (Nuclear Receptor Subfamily 0 Group B Member 1) is a Protein Coding gene.
-Diseases associated with NR0B1 include adrenal hypoplasia, congenital, with hypogonadotropic hypogonadism and 46xy sex reversal 2, dosage-sensitive.
-Among its related pathways are GPCR Pathway and Gene Expression.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Diseases associated with NR0B1 include Adrenal Hypoplasia, Congenital and 46,Xy Sex Reversal 2.
+Among its related pathways are Gene Expression and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NR0B2.

 Orphan nuclear receptor.
 Component of a cascade required for the development of the hypothalamic-pituitary-adrenal-gonadal axis.
 Acts as a coregulatory protein that inhibits the transcriptional activity of other nuclear receptors through heterodimeric interactions.
 May also have a role in the development of the embryo and in the maintenance of embryonic stem cell pluripotency (By similarity).